Project Description

 Mechanical back pain.

-Mechanical back pain refers to pain that is associated with movement.
+Mechanical back pain is pain associated with movement and may be related to various structures, such as the facet joints or conditions like degenerative disc disease (DDD).
 Many back problems will hurt when people move and there will be particular movements that will hurt more than others.
 Part of your assessment will be analysing which particular movements cause you pain and the relevance of these movements to your overall clinical presentation.
 Mechanical back pain can be a high level or complex movement associated with sport for example, which consistently brings on pain or discomfort when performing that specific movement, or repetitions of that movement.
 Equally, mechanical low back pain could relate to a particular direction of movement, such as bending down to touch toes or to put shoes and socks on, which can be extremely painful, whilst other movements, such as walking, might be far less painful.
 The analysis of what aggravates and eases your pain often forms a core part of your overall diagnosis and treatment plan.

 Discogenic low back pain (a ‘slipped’ disc)